 Bagpipes & Bellows

-I have a great deal of experience with intricate woodturning where very close tolerances are required.
-In my spare time, I occasionally make, a particular type of bellows blown bagpipe called the Scottish smallpipe.
-The process of making them is actually more akin to the work performed by a machinist on a metal lathe and that is the type of lathe that I use in their manufacture.
+I have a certain amount of experience in close tolerance wood turning and occasionally made a couple of different types of bellows-blown bagpipes.
+The process of making them is actually more akin to the work performed by a machinist on a metal lathe and that is the type of lathe primarily used in their manufacture.
 My pipes and I were lucky enough to be chosen to be in the 1999 coffee table book entitled "Hearts and Hands-Musical Instrument Makers of America."

 Click here for Bellows Testimonials